Analysis | Sen. Cassidy’s impeachment trial vote shows he might want to be a bipartisan dealmaker

 And on Jan.
-6, as rioters supporting Donald Trump were still being ejected from the Capitol, Cassidy condemned the attack in strong terms and demanded that President Trump order them to stand down.
+6, as rioters supporting President Donald Trump were still being ejected from the Capitol, Cassidy condemned the attack in strong terms and demanded that Trump order the mob to stand down.
 “He needs to speak, because the president can speak as no one else can to these folks,” Cassidy told a Louisiana TV station that day.

-But few expected Cassidy’s next bold, independent step — breaking GOP ranks and voting that Trump’s second impeachment trial was constitutional and should proceed, particularly after he initially voted to essentially dismiss the case.
+But few expected Cassidy’s next bold, independent step — breaking GOP ranks and voting to declare that Trump’s second impeachment trial is constitutional and should proceed — particularly after he initially voted to essentially dismiss the case.

-Yet Tuesday evening the gastroenterologist diagnosed the previous four hours of arguments about the case against Trump, charged with inciting the attack on the Capitol, as a clear case where one side had presented an overwhelming argument while the other side lacked any clarity.
+Yet Tuesday evening, the gastroenterologist called the previous four hours of arguments about the case against Trump, charged with inciting the attack on the Capitol, as a clear instance of one side presenting an overwhelming argument while the other side lacked any clarity.

-His reversal gave a short-term burst of momentum for the House Democrats presenting the case against the ex-president, but it also suggested that Cassidy is ready to take on a more aggressive approach to being a bipartisan dealmaker willing to break away from the powerful grip of Minority Leader Mitch McConnell (R-Ky.).
+His reversal gave a short-term burst of momentum for the House Democrats presenting the case against the ex-president, but it also suggested that Cassidy is ready to take a more aggressive approach to being a bipartisan dealmaker, willing to break away from the powerful grip of Minority Leader Mitch McConnell (R-Ky.).

-On Wednesday morning, during a background-only call of aides to the managers, Democrats held out hope that they can find other converts like Cassidy, believing that previously unseen security footage of the rampage to be presented Wednesday will be another jolt to senators.
+On Wednesday morning, during a background-only call, aides to the managers said Democrats held out hope that they can find other converts like Cassidy, believing that previously unseen security footage of the rampage to be presented Wednesday will be another jolt to senators.

 Republicans, according to one Democratic aide, “are just now waking up from the grip of the former president.”